 In the event that you need to teach a class session from off campus, the University provides a variety of services to connect you with your students and to enable you to share class resources.
-Note: You should consult with your department chair about the reasons and best practices for teaching remotely.
+Note: You should consult with your department chair about acceptable reasons and best practices for teaching remotely.

 This site offers a list of services, resources, and approaches that you may wish to use to support your remote instruction efforts.
-The chart below provides an overview of the technologies that can be used to augment or replace classroom activities in the event that remote instruction becomes necessary.
+The chart below provides an overview of the technologies that can be used to augment or replace classroom activities in the event that remote instruction is necessary.

 |Lecturing (asynchronous, pre-recording lectures)|

 |Providing course content to your students|

 |Holding virtual office hours|

 Search NYU ServiceLink for tutorials, service descriptions, and other support information.

 Call the IT Service Desk to speak with someone about your IT support needs.
 Available 24x7 at 212-998-3333.